 To encourage all Community Stakeholders to participate in activities of the Neighborhood Council;

-To prohibit discrimination against any individual or group in our operations on the basis of race, religion, color, creed, national origin, ancestry, sex, sexual orientation, gender, gender identity, age, disability, marital status, income, homeowner/renter status, or political affiliation.
+To prohibit discrimination against any individual or group in our operations on the basis of race, religion, color, creed, national origin, ancestry, sex, sexual orientation, gender, gender identity, age, disability, marital status, income, homeowner/renter status, or political affiliation; and

+To have fair, open, and transparent procedures for the conduct of all Council Business.

 ARTICLE III: BOUNDARIES

+HUNC covers a geographic area described below.

 Section 1: Boundary Description

-The HUNC will include the following geographic areas:
+HUNC represents Stakeholders within the following geographic boundaries (see Attachment A):

+North: Hollywood Sign and adjacent area

-Eastern Boundary: Western Avenue to Fern Dell Pl north along Western Canyon to the northern boundary.
+East: Western side to the center of Western Avenue to Fern Dell Place north along Western Canyon to the northern boundary.
 Includes Griffith Park.

-Southern Boundary: Hollywood Blvd.
+South: Northern side to the center of Hollywood Blvd.

-Western Boundary: Cahuenga Ave. at Hollywood Blvd. to the 101 Freeway north along the eastern side of the John Anson Ford Amphitheatre property line, through Lake Hollywood to include the Lake Hollywood Neighborhood Association and north to the Hollywood sign.
+West: Eastern side to the center of Cahuenga Ave. at Hollywood Blvd. to the 101 Freeway north along the eastern side of the John Anson Ford Amphitheatre property line, through Lake Hollywood to include the Lake Hollywood Estates neighborhood and north to the Hollywood sign.

 Shared Assets